ninoseki/itamae_thehive/README.md

 ## Notes

+- This itamae script supports only Ubuntu 16.04 LTS.
 - [Cortex-Analyzers](https://github.com/TheHive-Project/Cortex-Analyzers) is installed to `/opt/cortex/Cortex-Analyzers`.
-- This itamae script supports only Ubuntu 16.04 LTS.
+- You need to upload a report template of Cortex manually.
+Please refer to `6.
+Cortex` of [TheHiveDocs/admin/configuration.md](https://github.com/TheHive-Project/TheHiveDocs/blob/master/admin/configuration.md#6-cortex)